Propagation of intense squeezed vacuum light in non-linear media

-with $E_q(z,t)$ obeying the propagation equation under the paraxial approximation (Appendix).~This allows to calculate the generated harmonic photon number by introducing, via $Q(E)$, the amplitude distribution of the BSV driving field the into the classical propagation equations~\cite{Constant_PRL_1999}.~For simplicity, we assume that the atomic response amplitude is independent of the position in the medium---an assumption which is valid when the IR confocal parameter ($d_{f}$) greatly exceeds the medium length $L_{m}$.
+with $E_q(z,t)$ obeying the propagation equation under the paraxial approximation (see Appendix~\ref{Sec:App:HHG:Spec}).~This allows to calculate the generated harmonic photon number by introducing, via $Q(E)$, the amplitude distribution of the BSV driving field the into the standard semi-classical propagation equations~\cite{Constant_PRL_1999}.~For simplicity, we assume that the microscopic atomic response amplitude is independent of the position in the medium---an assumption which is valid when the IR confocal parameter ($d_{f}$) greatly exceeds the medium length $L_{m}$.
 We also set the mean intensity to $\langle I\rangle =I_{\text{sat}}$.

 Under these conditions, the mean photon number of the $q$th harmonic mode exiting on-axis from a gas medium with atomic density $\varrho_{\text{at}}$ reads